render-engine/render-engine/docs/docs/contributing/environment_setup.md

 #### Using VS Code

 If you're using [Visual Studio Code](https://code.visualstudio.com/) you can also create a virtual environment from the command pallet.
-This will also enable installing the dependencies.
+This will also enable the installation of the dependencies.

 ![Creating an Environment using VS Code](<../assets/create environment vs code.gif>)